Introduction

 5. Tiergarten

-Escape the hustle and bustle of the city by visiting Tiergarten, Berlin’s largest and most popular park.
-Enjoy a leisurely stroll, have a picnic, or rent a bike and explore its beautiful pathways.
-Don’t forget to visit the iconic Victory Column in the center of the park.
+Why not visit Berlin’s largest and most popular park, Tiergarten, to escape the hustle and bustle of the city?
+Stroll round at your leisure, picnic or rent a bike to go exploring its stunning pathways.
+Don’t forget to visit the Victory Column in the middle of the park.

 Getting Around Berlin

-Getting around Berlin is convenient and affordable thanks to its extensive public transportation system.
+Berlin can be easily and cheaply navigated by its extensive public transportation system.
 Here are a few transportation options to consider:

 1. U-Bahn (Underground Train)

-The U-Bahn is Berlin’s underground train network and is the fastest way to travel around the city.
-With numerous lines and stations, you can easily reach most major attractions and neighborhoods.
+Berlin’s underground train network is called U-Bahn and is the best way to get around the city.
+You have plenty of lines and stations so you can easily get to most major attractions and neighborhoods.

 2. S-Bahn (Suburban Train)